Nasus20202/Cryptenz/README.md

 # Cryptenz

 Simple Discord bot that shows you current cryptocurrency rates.
-Use command !crypto !c /crypto or /c to see all the data.
+Use command `/crypto` to see all the data.

-Add your bot token in config.json, it's also possible to add more coins with simple edit of index.js.
+Create your own .env file based on `.env.example`.
+Recommended to run with `docker-compose`.
+You can also add more coins with simple edit of index.js.

 Requires:
  - discord.js